danielmcheng1/drone/writeup.md

 * Photo caching (download photos to phone storage)
 * Waypoint missions (automatically flying the drone along a predetermined set of GPS coordinates)

-Thus the DJI GO App fulfilled criteria #2 (download photos), but only partially achieved criteria #1 (automated mission).
+Thus the DJI GO App fulfills criteria #2 (download photos), but only partially achieves criteria #1 (automated mission).
 Although the app could automatically fly the drone along previously visited waypoints, it could not automate photo capture throughout the mission.

 As it turns out, the majority of other consumer apps allow for more advanced control over waypoint missions (criteria #2), but fail to allow for photo downloading (criteria #1).
 The next section evaluates these feature tradeoffs amongst the most popular DJI drone apps.

 #### Hobbyist Apps for Recreational Photography
 This first set of apps targets the drone enthusiast market who fly drones solely for personal recreation.

-Their interface is very similar to the native DJI Go4 App (in essence they've provided an extra UI layer for further customization off of the DJI SDK). purely for recreation.
-They enhance the Intelligent Flight modes in the app (such as Follow Me, Active Track, Waypoint Missions, Orbit, and Panorama).
-For example, for the waypoint missions, these apps allow you to mark destinations on a map, then convert these into a drone mission--unlike the DJI Go4 App which requires you to fly the drone through all these destinations before rerunning.

-In increasing order of both cost and customizability:
+In increasing order of price:
 1. Airnest
 2. DJI Ultimate Flight
 3. Litchi